tonethar/IGME-430-Spring-2021/projects/project-1.md

     - example: the user forgets to type in their last name (a required form field)
       - the *client* (the HTML page, utilizing JavaScript) will not allow the data to be submitted to the server
       - the *server* will return an error message and a status code of `400` if a value for required field is not given
-      - we will test the API via the prvided `<form>` AND by using Postman
+      - we will test the API via the provided `<form>` AND by using Postman

-5) All of these information "calls"  (getting data, posting data, checking for updates, etc) must all be done through Ajax and your web API

-6)  It is okay to keep your API data in memory for this project (NB - we will be learning MongoDB for the next project).
-That does mean user added data will go away after each server reload. (roughly 30 minutes on Heroku)

-7) Static files (such as HTML, CSS, Client JS, Images, Videos, etc) must be delivered from your server

-8) Direct calls to GET requests must work correctly.
-As in: going straight to the Ajax URL in the browser, or with Postman. `POST` and `HEAD` requests will be tested via Postman

 <hr>